Discussion and Research on the use of Niacinamide in Controlling Phosphorus in Feline Chronic Kidney Disease

 Please also note, a 10% reduction of platelets did occur in 2008 Cheng et al, A Randomized Double-Blind Placebo Controlled Trial of Niacinamide for Reduction of Phosphorus in Hemodialysis Patients.
 This was seen in both the group treated with niacinamide and the placebo group.
 This had no clinical relevance and no one had to abandon the study for it.
 The study concluded it was a safe phosphorus control option (and we note in this study, people were on 1,500mg for eight weeks).
 Of note, thrombocytopenia is a common problem in humans with CKD on dialysis (Dorgalaleh et al 2013, Anemia and Thrombocytopenia in Acute and Chronic Renal Failure).
 Between us, Carolina and Laurie, we have had five cats on niacinamide.
 None of our cats have lower platelets.
 Several have higher counts, and in Carolina’s cat, platelets have steadily risen over the two years he’s been on it.

 In our opinion, the fear of low platelets from use of niacinamide is dramatically overstated, especially as stopping use or lowering the dose of niacinamide resolves the problem IF it even arises.
-Any change is not permanent and quickly resolves (as per the observation of the study authors as mentioned).
+Any change is not permanent and quickly resolves (as per the observation of the study authors).

 If phosphorus is significantly elevated, niacinamide can be added to the phosphorus control regimen and used alongside ALOH (aluminum).
 This is how it was used in the human clinical trials.